|

 He immediately dismounted andbow in handfollowed

-The elf turned full-circle, scanning the Forest, the trail, the
+The elf turned full-circle, scanning the Forest, the trail, and

-Forest again, thenspotting it flitting between the treesset
+the Forest again, thenspotting it flitting between the treeshe

 He caught up with it in a small clearing, far from the road,

-andwhen it turned to face himwas surprised to see
+andwhen it turned to face himhe was surprised to see

 that it was, in fact, a man: smallish, dressed in black,

-and bent under a huge pack, which, together with his short, spindly
+and bent beneath a huge pack which, together with his short, spindly

 legs, had given him his raven-like appearance.